2026 Agenda

 10:30 Morning tea

-11:00 Implementing smart charging and demand response to defer network augmentation
+- Implementing smart charging and demand response to defer network augmentation

-- Leveraging vehicle to grid capabilities to enhance system flexibility and resilience
+- Leveraging vehicle-to-grid capabilities to enhance system flexibility and resilience

 - Mapping home, workplace and public charging needs to optimise the mix of charging typologies